 - Hands-on cooking and tasting of nutritious dinner ideas

-This program is especially helpful for parents or caregivers from low income households.
-For more information and to register, call Tammi Krier, Healthy Eating Director for the YMCA, at (316) 776-8176 or email firstname.lastname@example.org
+Space is limited for this free program.
+For more information and to register, call Tammi Krier, Healthy Eating Director for the YMCA, at (316) 776-8176 or email email@example.com

 The cooking classes are taught in partnership with K-State Research and Extension and the program is locally supported by Delta Dental of Kansas, Dillons, and American AgCredit.

 The schedule is below.
 Before registering, you should ensure that you’ll be able to attend at least five of the six classes.

 Cooking Matters classes at the Downtown YMCA:

 - Wednesday evenings, November 6 to December 18 (skips 11/27) from 6-8 p.m.